List of Foods to Eat With Acid Reflux

 The best options are:

-- Bananas, which are high in potassium and low in pH, help neutralize stomach acids.
+• Bananas are high in potassium, low in pH, and low in acids.

-- Papaya contains papain that helps improves digestion and reduces heartburn
+• Papaya contains papain that helps improve digestion and reduces heartburn for some individuals.

-- Watermelon has high water content and is rich in amino acids, vitamins C and A. It aids in digestion, neutralizes stomach acid, reduces acid reflux, and keeps the body hydrated.
+• Watermelon has high water content and is rich in amino acids, vitamins C and A. It aids in digestion and keeps the body hydrated.

 4. Whole Grains